How to create effective marketing triggers in your online shop.

 Ask your subscribers identifying questions when they subscribe.
 I promise, it makes a big difference.

 A more luxury situation to be in for activating behavior is when dealing with individuals with high motivation to complete a goal but low ability.
-Although facilitator triggers often require more developmental work, they are generally more effective in increasing purchase behavior.
+Although facilitator prompts often require more developmental work, they are generally more effective in increasing purchase behavior.

 This is because making the customer journey is more fluent with fewer barriers, which can be achieved by paying particular attention to the UX.